How to help your child make friends

 Take some time to observe your child’s behaviour to understand how they like to socialise.
 Some children are natural social butterflies and enjoy being part of a team, but others prefer to spend time with just one or two buddies.

 Whilst there is no wrong or right way to socialise, see if you can spot the situations your child finds most challenging by watching and learning.
-Attend a few activities and notice how they interact with others.
+Attend a few activities with them and notice how they interact with others.
 Do they behave differently to the way they would at home for example – and if so, why?
 Do they struggle to start conversations on a one-to-one basis or do they feel anxious in large groups?
 Depending on the behaviour you see, you can then decide where to focus your attention.

 2. Be a role model for your child

 Children learn by example and it’s possible to teach them how to interact with others by making an extra effort with the way you do.
-Make a point of having regular conversations with neighbours, shop-keepers and the other parents at school when your child is there to see you doing it.
+Make a point of having regular conversations with neighbours, shop-keepers and other parents at school when your child is there to see you doing it.
 Talk to your child’s classmates, using their name and introduce your child at the same time: ‘Nice to meet you, Joshua – this is Sam’.

 When we repeatedly use someone’s name in conversations, it automatically starts to feel like a closer relationship and the other child will start to see your child as a friend of theirs.